A Social Network Analysis of Occupational Segregation: A model of occupational segregation

 Denote by $\mu_{R}$ and $\mu_{G}$ the fractions of Reds and respectively Greens that choose education $A$.
 It follows that $1-\mu_{X}$ of group $X\in\{R,G\}$ chooses education $B$.
 The payoffs will depend on these strategies:\ the payoff of a worker of group $X$ that chooses education $A$ is given by $\Pi_{A}^{X}(\mu_{R},\mu_{G})$, and mutatis mutandis, $\Pi_{B} ^{X}(\mu_{R},\mu_{G})$.
 Define $\Delta\Pi^{X}\equiv\Pi_{A}^{X}-\Pi_{B}^{X}$.
 The functional form of the payoffs is made more specific later, in Subsection \ref{wages_payoffs}.

 In a Nash equilibrium each worker chooses the education that gives her the highest payoff, given the education choices of all other workers.
-Since workers of the same social group are homogenous, a Nash equilibrium implies that if some worker in a group chooses education $A$ ($B$), then no other worker in the same group should prefer education $B$ ($A$).
-This implies that a pair $(\mu_{R},\mu_{G})$ is an \emph{equilibrium} if and only if, for $X\in\{R,G\}$, the following hold:\footnote{\baselineskip=18pt plus 2pt \lineskip=3pt minus 1pt \lineskiplimit=2pt The question whether the equilibrium is in pure or mixed strategies is not relevant, because the player set is a measure of identical infinitesimal individuals (except for group membership).
+Since workers of the same social group are homogenous, a Nash equilibrium implies that if some worker in a group chooses education $A$ ($B$), then no other worker in the same group should strictly prefer education $B$ ($A$).
+Hence, we define a pair $(\mu_{R},\mu_{G})$ an \emph{equilibrium} if and only if, for $X\in\{R,G\}$, the following hold:\footnote{The question whether the equilibrium is in pure or mixed strategies is not relevant, because the player set is a measure of identical infinitesimal individuals (except for group membership).
 Our equilibrium could be interpreted as a Nash equilibrium in pure strategies; then $\mu_{X}$ is the measure of players in group $X$ choosing pure strategy $A$.
 The equilibrium could also be interpreted as a symmetric Nash equilibrium in mixed strategies; in that case the common strategy of all players in group $X$ is to play $A$ with probability $\mu_{X} $.
-A hybrid interpretation is also possible. }
+A hybrid interpretation is also possible.}